andis-spr/fzf-bookmarks/README.md

 - fzf
 - sed, awk, cat

-On Windows you can quickly install these packages using tool called "scoop.sh" OR download the binaries seperately and place them in the right folders under /dep-bin-win/{package}.
+On Windows you can install these packages using package "scoop.sh" package manager OR manually download the binaries for these tools and place them in the right folders as /dep-bin-win/{package}.